Healthy Homes Assessment Karaka Bays

 What We Do

-As building inspectors, we handle all issues of specialist house inspections.
-We are here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we are experts in all issues that come with professional home Inspections.
+We’re here to ensure that you make the best choice when it comes to purchasing your next property.

-We specialise in a range of services to ensure you are fully informed about the condition of any property that you might be contemplating buying or selling along with other solutions.
+We offer a wide range of services to ensure you are fully informed about the condition of any property you could be contemplating buying or selling in addition to other services.

-We not only cooperate with you, we also have big clients like the local authorities, banks, and insurance companies.
-They seem to appreciate our reassurance provided, by the data contained that we provide in our reports of building inspections.
+We do not just cooperate with you, we also work with large clients including bank branches, local councils and insurance firms.
+They seem to are pleased with our reassurance provided, thanks to the information that we provide in our reports of building inspections.

-With our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the reports, you are able to actually see any issues that could be discovered.
-Through our detailed report, it is no wonder we have so many clients who recommend our services to their family and friends.
+Our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the Report, you can actually see any problems that might be identified.
+Through our detailed report, it is easy to understand why we receive so many referrals from clients our services to their family and acquaintances.

 Have Peace of Mind - Get in Touch